KingSherriff/KingSherriff.github.io/index.md

 medical image classification.
 On the product side, I've taken a cross-platform Flutter application backed by Firebase, designed for real business use from ideation to MVP and soon to go beyond.

-I'm actively looking for software engineering roles where I can contribute across the ML and mobile stack.

 [View my work](/portfolio/){: .btn .btn--primary}